Minister for Transport (Junior Minister)

-The Minister for Transport is a member of the Scottish Government who reports to the Cabinet Secretary for Net Zero, Energy and Transport.
+The Minister for Agriculture and Connectivity is a member of the Scottish Government who reports to the Cabinet Secretary for Transport and the Cabinet Secretary for Rural Affairs, Land Reform and Islands.
 As a Junior Minister the post holder is not a member of the Scottish Government Cabinet.

 Overview

-The current minister is SNP MSP Jenny Gilruth, who was appointed in January 2022.
+The current minister is Jim Fairlie, who was appointed in February 2024 following Fiona Hyslop's appointment as Cabinet Secretary for Transport.
+Hyslop previously held the role as the junior Minister for Transport from June 2023 to February 2024.